 Yes, consumers with low or moderate incomes can qualify for reduced costs, through Medicaid, CHIP, or exchange coverage, but eligibility rules apply.
-In [insert name of state], nonelderly adults without minor children don't qualify for Medicaid.
-Beginning in 2014, some states used federal government funds to expand the program so that Medicaid also would cover adults with an income at or lower than 138% of the federal poverty level.
-In 2021, that is roughly \$17,600 for a family of one and \$36,000 for a family of four.
+Most states use federal government funds to expand Medicaid so that it covers adults with an income at or lower than 138% of the federal poverty level.
+In 2022, that is roughly \$17,800 for a family of one and \$36,400 for a family of four.
 Consumers should contact the [insert name of state exchange] or the [insert name of state Medicaid agency] directly if they think they might be eligible for Medicaid.